Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: Discussion

-It would be interesting to investigate whether blanets can obtain the atmosphere.
-The gas envelope mass attained by the blanet, $M_E$, can be simply estimated by using the Hill radius $r_H = (M_{bl}/3 M_{BH})^{1/3} \, r$, provided that the gap caused by the accretion is not refilled,
+{ It would be interesting to investigate whether blanets can obtain an atmosphere.
+If the Hill radius $r_H$ of a blanet is larger than the disk scale height, the blanets may form a gap, then the obtained mass of the atmosphere depends on $r_H$.
+The Hill radius of a blanet, $r_H = (M_{bl}/3 M_{BH})^{1/3} \, r$ is

-If this is the case, the blanets probably cannot obtain the massive envelope of the gas.